CodeSmell2019/CodeSmell/README.md

-This is the dataset of 'Domain Specific Code Smells in Smart Contracts'.
-CodeSmells.csv is the labeling results conduct from 2,522 smart contracts on 587 contract accounts.
-Since smart contracts in an account cannot be separated (smart contracts in one account can be called by each other), so we labeled the smart contract at the account level.
+This is the dataset of 'Defining Domain-Specific Code Smells in Smart Contracts'.
+CodeSmells.csv is the labeling results conduct from 587 smart contracts.
 Keywords.txt is the keywords we used to filter smart-contract-related posts on StackExchange.